Son of a Gun (JX song): Airplay

 "Son of a Gun" peaked at number 11 on the European Dance Radio Chart on 16 September 1995.
 In Australia, the chart success of the song was very much, almost solely, due to a community radio station in Melbourne, 98.9 North West FM.
 The station instantly identified the hit quality of the song and immediately added it to the station's playlist on high rotation, and also incorporated grabs (small parts) of the song in station IDs, "cue to call" promotions and other program elements.
-This almost saturation exposure of "Son of a Gun" not only brought the song to the attention of the station's listeners, but also forced the hand of other Melbourne radio stations to add the song to their own playlists, some taking a full three months after North West FM's debut.
+This almost saturation exposure of "Son of a Gun" not only brought the song to the attention of the station's listeners, but also forced the hand of other Australian radio stations to add the song to their own playlists, some taking a full three months after North West FM's debut.
+In the United Kingdom, "Son of a Gun" reached number 26 on the Music Week UK Airplay Chart on 2 September 1995.